 Applications for PM101 are now open!

 To be considered for enrollment in Product Management 101, please submit this form before 5 PM on Friday, August 7.
 Early applications are welcome and encouraged!
 Only registered HBS students may apply.
 See below for cross-registration for MIT.

 Q: I am a masters student at another Harvard school or at MIT.
 May I apply to PM101?

 A: Only registered HBS Students are eligible to apply for PM101.
 Cross registrants from other Harvard or MIT masters programs will be considered as project joiners on an exception basis.
-Please contact Prof. Austin directly for consideration.
+Please contact Prof. Perri directly for consideration.

 Q: What is the workload for PM101?